IN INCUBATION UNDER THE GUIDANCE OF

 TWO

-Oh, hallelujah, there is so much to see
+There is so much to see

-In the waves and all the wonder of a humble heartbeat
+In the waves and all the wonder

-And more unknown than known dreaming deep within me
+And more unknown than known

 But, yeah, I drive the same three streets